-Your Internet browser (like Microsoft Internet Explorer, Safari or Firefox) stores information about which sites have been visited and when.
+Your Internet browser (like Google Chrome, Microsoft Edge, Safari or Firefox) stores information about which sites have been visited and when.
 This information is stored in the browser history and in the cache.

 Here are some tips if you are worried about someone finding out what you’ve been doing on the Internet.

 - If you are worried about the safety of your home computer, you can try using a computer in a public place (like the Public Library, an Internet café or at the home of a friend that you trust).

 - Delete your Browser history and clearing the cache of your Internet Browser.
 For instructions on how to clear your browser cache click here.

 - If you think your abuser or someone else on your computer will notice if the browser history is cleared, it is safer to use someone else’s computer, or to just delete specific entries (if you are computer-savvy, there are different ways to do this).

 - Make your passwords difficult to guess, and if possible, do not share your passwords with anyone.

 - For more information on staying safe on the internet click here.